 Mr. Vizzo previously served as the President of the Three Village Administrators Association and Vice President of the Council of Administrators and Supervisors.
 He is excited to be a member of the Board of Education because he believes that he represents all children in our community.

 Dr. Jeffrey Kerman, Trustee

-Dr. Jeffrey L. Kerman and his wife Marilyn have been residents of Setauket for 34 years.
-He has been practicing dentistry for 41 years and currently practices in Miller Place and New York City.
+Dr. Jeffrey L. Kerman and his wife Marilyn have been residents of Setauket for over 40 years.
+He has been practicing dentistry for close to 50 years and currently practices in Miller Place and New York City.
 Dr. Kerman previously served on the Three Village Board of Education for six years and looks forward to serving the community once again.
 He was appointed to the district’s Citizen’s Budget Committee and has served as its chairperson.

 Dr. Kerman has a Bachelor of Arts from Tulane University and a Doctor of Dental Medicine from the University of Pittsburgh.
 He served two years as a captain in the United States Army.
 Dr. Kerman currently serves as treasurer of the non-profit NYACAO Corporation, an organization which helps dental students while they are in school.
 He has held this office for 20 years.

 Dr. Kerman is a member of the American Dental Association and is a founding member of the Suffolk County Dental Society and the Bronx County Dental Society.
 His older son Alex graduated from Ward Melville High School in 2009 and his younger son Matthew graduated from Ward Melville in 2011.